 First, it is a mistake to focus on the Receiver.
 She is not a dictator in the classic sense.
 A dictator, or even an absolute monarch, has both power and authority: his person is the source of all decisions, his decisions are final, his position is not subject to any external review.

 The Receiver—or her long-term replacement, the Director (you might say I subscribe to the auteur theory of management; the Receiver’s job is to convert Plaingov into Plaincorp, the Director is the chief executive of Plaincorp going forward)—is in a different position.
 Her decisions are final, so she has absolute authority.
 But she is an employee, so she has no power.
 She is just there to do a job, and if she is doing it badly she will be removed.

 In the long term, power in Plaincorp belongs to the proprietors—the shareholders, the owners of Plaincorp’s equity instruments.
-But as we discussed in part XII, the right people to hold initial equity in Plaincorp, probably for the most part holders of Plaingov’s old paper currency and equivalent obligations, may not be the best people to manage Plaincorp.
+But as we discussed in Chapter XII, the right people to hold initial equity in Plaincorp, probably for the most part holders of Plaingov’s old paper currency and equivalent obligations, may not be the best people to manage Plaincorp.
 Especially during the critical transition period.